Transaction Confirmation

 Verifying the Challenge

-The challenge expires after 5 minutes and the number of incorrect OTP attempts is limited to reduce the risk of fraud; the challenge remains in a Pending state until the last incorrect attempt has been consumed; any further attempts beyond this will return CHALLENGE_LIMIT_EXCEED.
-After the final incorrect attempt, the state of the corresponding transaction will be updated to REJECTED and no further challenges can be triggered against this transaction.
+The challenge expires after 5 minutes and the number of incorrect OTP attempts is limited to reduce the risk of fraud; the challenge remains in a Pending state until the last incorrect attempt has been consumed; any further attempts beyond this return CHALLENGE_LIMIT_EXCEED.
+After the final incorrect attempt, the state of the corresponding transaction is updated to REJECTED and no further challenges can be triggered against this transaction.